 I’ve come to love Stonington.
-Mind you, I’ve hardly explored it much yet and haven’t even been to one of its museums.
+Mind you, I’ve hardly explored it much yet and haven’t even been to one of its museums at the time of this writing.
 But I really like its sea-faring (and therefore, seafood) roots.
 It’s not all snobby like some of the shore towns to the west, but it certainly could be, because it’s just as pretty as any other town along the Sound in Connecticut.

 All I’ve visited in Stonington thus far is a small brewery (CTMQ Visit here, in the Pawcatuck section of town) and right before this beautiful vineyard, we went to B.F.
 Clyde’s historic Cider Mill (in the Mystic side of town, which no one ever refers to as Stonington, but whatever), and right after this place, yet another vineyard up the road (CTMQ Visit to Jonathan Edwards Winery here, in North Stonington).
 And no, it’s not all the booze that makes me love Stonington.
 I promise.

 Our triple stop tour of the town was on one of those dreary autumn days that have always held a romance with me for some reason.
 Hoang hates them – “Everything’s decaying and dying and signaling the long, cold winter,” she says.
 While that may be true, I find a peacefulness in them and the way the fall colors pop against the gray skies has always been really cool for me.

 Regardless, we both agree it’s an ideal type of day for a long road trip out to the farthest southeastern reaches of the state.
 And with only a few winery visits to go before completing our 14 for the Passport program in 2009, we happily hit the road.